SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `count` | The total number of stalls experienced during the session | Number | `4` |
 | `duration` | The total duration of stalls | Time in milliseconds | `9000` |

-The stall duration must be measured in wall-clock time, independently of playback speed adjustments.
+The stall duration **MUST** be measured in wall-clock time, independently of playback speed adjustments.

 > [!IMPORTANT]
-> If a player is able to provide stall information, both `count` and `duration` must be supplied, even if zero.
+> If a player is able to provide stall information, both `count` and `duration` **MUST** be supplied, even if zero.

 ### Example